Ares-Developers/Ares-docs/glossary.rst

 	csf string
 		The name of an entry in the CSF file containing the translated strings displayed by the game.
 Label names can be up to 31 characters long.

+	enumeration
+		One value of a fixed set of all possible values.
+Values of enumerations are strings, associating behavior or options to names.
+The value names have to be used as described, with spelling unchanged.

 	eva entry
 	evamd entry